OGC

 When you add an OGC WMS layer to a map, you can specify custom parameters to append to requests made to the WMS.
 For example, if your WMS layer supports styles, styles can be used as a custom parameter for layer requests.
 If an access key is required, the key can be configured as a custom parameter for all requests made to the WMS.
 Custom parameters are applied to all layers that you specify to be added to the map.
 To append different custom parameters to specific layers only, you must add those layers separately.

-You can also add WMS layers to Scene Viewer.
+You can also add WMS layers to scenes in Scene Viewer.
 After adding a WMS layer, you can view the legend and configure pop-ups, save the layer in a scene, and share it.

 Add OGC WMTS layers